 The School Excellence policy is supported by the School Excellence implementation guidelines - Annual reporting.
 The guidelines have been developed to provide advice and support to schools as they prepare and publish their annual report.

 Schools report to their communities in an annual report.
 This involves schools making assessments of their ongoing progress towards strategic directions identified in their school plan.
-Also included in the annual report will be the results of the school’s self-assessment using the School Excellence Framework outlining next steps to be pursued as part of their ongoing development.
+Also included in the annual report will be the results of the school’s self-assessment using the School Excellence Framework.
 This reporting is a key part of a principal’s responsibility and accountability.